Open Search

 When you're ready to advance beyond your master's degree, our PhD in marriage and family therapy degree offered online or on-campus will help expand your clinical practice in professional psychology and ability to treat your clients holistically.
 This field of psychology focuses on each aspect of who we are as individuals and as members of our various communities through the lens of human sciences.

 A doctorate in marriage and family therapy strengthens your professional credibility.
 Through a model of scholarship and hands-on practice, the PhD marriage and family therapy education program will provide you with the skills you need to make a difference in the lives of individuals, couples, families, and the societal constructs which bind us all together.
-Whether your goal is pursuing a career in social work or choosing a family counseling and couple therapy profession, this challenging yet rewarding couples and family therapy program will equip you with the tools and knowledge to succeed in couple family therapy and mental health counseling practice.
+Whether your goal is pursuing a career in social work or choosing a family therapy and couple therapy profession, this challenging yet rewarding couples and family therapy program will equip you with the tools and knowledge to succeed in couple family therapy and mental health therapy practice.

 As an MFT student, you'll explore the complexities of family systems and their influence on relationships, behavior, and well-being.
 Some of the topics covered in the PhD in marriage and family therapy program are; behavioral science, advanced couples therapy, diversity and the family, sex therapy, psychopharmacology, and more.